Most of the guitar related content you listen to and learn is played in standard tuning, which is E A D G B E.

 This gives you Eb Ab Db Gb Bb Eb.

-It is great to get a lower, deeper and heavier sound to your riffs, especially if you like playing in the key of E, since your riffs and phrases will now be in Eb.
+It is great for getting a lower, deeper and heavier sound to your riffs, especially if you like playing in the key of E, since your riffs and phrases will now be in Eb.

-Countless legends such as Jimi Hendrix, Stevie Ray Vaughan, Slash played in this tuning all the time, and others have followed their footsteps over time, like Philip Sayce, for example.
+Countless legends such as Jimi Hendrix, Stevie Ray Vaughan, and Slash played and still play in this tuning all the time, and others have followed their footsteps over time.

 Some examples of songs in this tuning are:

 - Stevie Ray Vaughan – Pride and Joy

 - Guns n’ Roses – Paradise City